 So what can you do to help yourself deal with the above problems so that you can drive to your best and pass your driving test?
 The good news is if you really want to pass there are ways you can improve your driving and pass 1st time.

 First you will need to be prepared to put in a little bit of preparation time and effort before your test, as without good preparation for your test your chances of passing first time are not great.
-Don’t just take our word for it take a look at the DSA’s own test centre pass rate statistic’s.
-However with just a very small amount of work before the test the difference in the numbers of pupils passing is huge!
+Don’t just take our word for it take a look at the DSA’s own driving test centre statistic’s (see our test centres page).
+However with just a very small amount of extra preparation before the test the difference in the numbers of pupils passing is huge!

 There are a number of excellent proven methods that really work such as visualization, quick recall and hypnosis (to help with nerves).
 These are the 3 main ones we have found that make the biggest difference to learners passing their test.

 - Visualization: Use of this technique really helps to re-enforce known skills, rules and routines that are essential for safe driving.
 Usually using carefully selected keywords and phrases to help the user think through a skill or situation, such as approaching and dealing safely with a junction.
 By regularly using this technique ether one to one with a professional or with professionally prepared learning materials such as the “Secret” the user can greatly improve their driving and in particular their ability to drive well under test conditions.